matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 Accounts in zkSync Era can initiate transactions, like an EOA, but can also have arbitrary logic implemented in them, like a smart contract.
 This feature is called "account abstraction" and it aims to resolve the issues described above.

-::: warning Unstable feature
+::: warning

-This is the test release of account abstraction (AA) on zkSync Era.
-We are very happy to hear your feedback!
-Please note: **breaking changes to the API/interfaces required for AA should be anticipated.**
+- zkSync Era is one of the first EVM-compatible chains to adopt AA, so we are using the testnet to see how *classical* projects from EVM chains coexist with the account abstraction feature.

-zkSync Era is one of the first EVM-compatible chains to adopt AA, so this testnet is also used to see how "classical" projects from EVM chains can coexist with the account abstraction feature.
+- Due to this, you may expect some **breaking changes to the API/interfaces required for AA.**
 :::

 ## Prerequisites